 The next two books, from Riga and Tallinn, were stolen.
 I had gone into extremities with them.
 These books had some parts filled with unimaginable hate and despise, although there were also beautiful and lovelike lines all over, with images of churches, altars, doves, medieval romance and other things like that.
 But they have kept on living in the words of, say, The Sleeping Gold and OG's debut, Spirits And August Light, as well as in poem fragments called Letters in May.

-The Book of Notes, "Nuotit" in use since 2003 or even earlier, but it was in 2006 when I really started composing.
+I have had The Book of Notes, "Nuotit" in use since 2003 or even earlier, but it was in 2006 when I really started composing.
 Until then it had a few poems and sketches, like Last Nights of September At Hand, I'm Not Your Man, and one (20 chapters long) poem in Finnish, from early 2003, but nothing much more.
 During the last year or two this book has become an important collection of notes.
 I translated some of my poetry into Finnish there.
 I had gotten things straight for myself.
-And I'll have to say the commentaries published in our alternative zine Virta 3 (http://www.virtalehti.com) are just scratches, lacking a lot of precision that would have been necessary (not to mention the fact that TSG was not yet ready).
+And I'll have to say the commentaries published in our alternative zine Virta (Virtazine) are scratches, lacking a lot of precision that would have been necessary.
 So what about the Good Friday Spell's quest, with its Grail-influenced ideals emerging despite / because of all the sorrow and confusion.
 What about the introduction concerning the first steps on "the path of spiritual development", with Tarkovsky and Jung showing another way out of the miserable hell near "the post-modern horror", one of the main themes of A Good Friday Spell.
-It all happened in 2000 already (see the other sites for more info).
+It all happened in 2000 already.
 During the years I have been repeating my history a few times, as if going round in circles.
 I have had to learn about & how to respect different kinds of views (for obviously I did not have enough knowledge or respect before).
 While slowly making things clear to myself, I have worked to attain spiritual tolerance and open-mindedness.
 Do I expect others to do the same?
 Of course I still fail to keep up with my ideals.
 These things are quite complicated if you try to weigh them one by one, without giving in to the Force of the flow(s), when you get close enough.
-The Book of Notes is the key to my thinking, it has tuned some of the harmony of Spheres for me.
+The Book of Notes is the key to my thinking, it has tuned some of the Harmony of Spheres for me.
 A very special warm thank you goes to all of my teachers, living and dead, material and immaterial, literal and metaphorical!